BotchedPleb/BIO_350_F25/Final_Project_BIO350/Readme.md

  ## Week of 11/10/25

-Describe your data, what your input and output data are Describe what you plan on doing with it (A -> B) given some input data, what is the output that you are trying to model?
-Why?
-What question will it answer?
-What do you expect to see? (hypothesis) What machine learning method from the Scikit Learn package do you think fits well to your data?

 The data I will be using has already been clean and I would verify that in my test run of the dataset.
 The data that has been collect revolves around spike protein levels that result from contracting COVID-19 in males and female around various parts of Kenya.
 The inputs I would be using are the spikeod, spike_negod, spikeratio, spikepos in order to created a model.
-The output would be a model that provides insight of how well the machine model can do with the inputs.
-The question I want to be answered is how well a model can predict whether someone has COVID based on their various spiked protien levels.The machine learning method I would be using from SciKit learn package would be a confusion matrix with the support of the accuracy of a random forrest classifer and logistical regression.
+The output would be a model that provides insight of how well the machine model can predict with the inputs it recieves.
+The question I want to be answered is how well a model can predict whether someone has COVID based on their various spiked protein levels.The machine learning method I would be using from SciKit learn package would be a confusion matrix with the support of the accuracy of a random forrest classifer and logistical regression.